Swing Entertainment: History

-On August 10, 2020, Kim Young-heum, recent contestant for The Voice of Korea season 3, signed with Swing Entertainment.

 On February 5, 2021, it was announced that Swing Entertainment would co-manage A.C.E with Beat Interactive.

-On October 25, 2021, it was announced that the winner of the Girls Planet 999 group, Kep1er, would be managed by Swing Entertainment along with CJ E&M label Wake One Entertainment.
+On October 25, it was announced that the winner of the Girls Planet 999 group, Kep1er, would be managed by Swing Entertainment along with CJ E&M label Wake One.
 They made their debut on January 3, 2022, and the group's contract will last for two years and six months.
 On October 29, Swing and Million Market signed a memorandum of understanding with the then-newly formed Big Planet Made, thus forming a strategic alliance and business agreement, with the label distributing BPM artists' albums.